EmoInfer/EmoInfer/README.md

 * Steps 3 (analysis) and 4 (sequencing) use the intermediate files generated from steps 1 (facial action unit extraction) and 2 (emotion inference).
 As long as those intermediate files have been generated apriori, steps 3 and 4 do not need to be performed synchronously.
 This allows, for example, picking up previously unfinished analyses at a later point in time.
 For asynchronous analyses, simply upload the corresponding video file to _EmoInfer_ and directly proceed with steps 3 or 4.
 * Steps 3 and 4 are independent of each other and can be performed in any order.
 * We recommend using python 3.7.3 and above to run _EmoInfer_.
+* By default, _EmoInfer_ assumes that there may be multiple faces in input videos and therefore uses _FaceLandmarkVidMulti_ from OpenFace to extract facial action units.
+If you have video feeds with mostly one face in your data (e.g., individual problem-solving), we suggest replacing _FaceLandmarkVidMulti_ with _FaceLandmarkVid_ in the _'app.py'_ file for better accuracy.

 ## Citation